-Foundations of neuroscience necessary for practice as a rehabilitation professional.
-Correlation of Clinical problems with pathology of the nervous system.
+Prerequisites: Admission to OTHA or PTHA program, BIOL 109 or BIOL 110 and BIOL 210.
+Foundations of neuroscience for practice as a rehabilitation professional.
+Anatomy and function of the nervous system.
+Correlation of clinical problems with pathology of the nervous system.
 Cross-listed with PTHA 154.